Logo Icon

 Contextual Understanding

-The best way to prepare for idioms and phrases for IPMAT is to understand the context or situation where a particular idiom is used.
+The best way to prepare for important idioms and phrases for IPMAT exams is to understand the context or situation where a particular idiom is used.
 Whenever you read an idiom and go through its meaning, try to link that idiom with a particular situation or context in your knowledge so that whenever that word comes up again, you have a glimpse of the situation.

 For example, "storm in a teacup" means something that is not very important, but a lot of people are giving it importance.
 You can link this to the wedding of a Bollywood star.